Undergraduate Research Program

 The Levinson application is joined with the Washington Research Foundation Fellowship application.
 You have the option to apply for both, but you must add a budget proposal if applying to Levinson.
 Thus, Levinson Emerging Scholars applicants will be expected to submit the following via the online system:

-- Statement of educational and long term goals (1-2 pages, double spaced): Explain the role of the proposed research plays in helping you to meet your educational goals, in articulating a customized course of study as appropriate that is developed in collaboration with your degree program, and in relation to your proposed graduate study and professional goals.
+- Statement of educational and long term goals (1-2 pages, double spaced): Please share the role that your proposed research plays in helping you meet your educational and long-term goals.
+Specifically, in what ways has research complemented your coursework to enhance your undergraduate academic experience, and how does the proposed project advance your plans for graduate study and your professional goals?